-This is where the lack of gravity comes in.
+Where the lack of gravity comes in

 Your posture is affected by the force of gravity pushing down on it.
 This happens 24 hours a day, 7 days a week.
 Do you wake up with aches and pains?
 This could be due to your poor sleep posture, causing the improper alignment of your head and spine.

-Levitex foam has a special property that reduces the amount of pressure on your body when you lie down on it.
+Levitex polyurethane foam has a special property that reduces the amount of pressure on your body when you lie down on it.
 This helps you achieve a neutral spinal alignment.

-To prove it, we sent our products to Salford University, where Senior Lecturer at the Health Faculty Joanne Webb conducted some research.
+To prove it, we sent our products to Salford University, where Senior Lecturer at the Health Faculty Joanne Webb conducted research.

 She found that when her subjects lied down on our products, there was almost no pressure pushing back onto the body.
 The force of gravity downwards was not counteracted by pressure back upwards.
 In conclusion: the impact of gravity on your posture was minimal.